Retiring Before 65

 Here are the basic criteria for eligibility for Early Retirement benefits:

 - At least 50 and under 65 before the date of retirement

-- Enrolled in ASEBP benefits through your employer for at least the last five consecutive years before retirement
+- Were enrolled in ASEBP benefits through your employer immediately preceding your retirement date

 - Remain a resident of Canada